Does your vehicle attract catalytic converter thieves?

-KANSAS CITY, Mo. — The Kansas City Police Department handles thousands of reports of catalytic converters being stolen from vehicles every year.

-Thieves crawl under cars, trucks, and SUVs, and can steal a catalytic converter in less than a minutes, according to experts.
+KANSAS CITY, Mo.
+(WDAF) — Thieves can crawl under cars, trucks and SUVs and steal a catalytic converter in less than a minute, according to experts.

 The converters are placed on vehicles to help prevent air pollution.
 They’ve been required by the federal government since 1975 on most vehicles.